ckrudals/ckrudals/README.md

 Good day!

 I am an Android developer.
-I'm interested in recent tech stacks, mvvm and dagger -hilt, and enjoy interacting and collaborating with my teammates.
+I'm interested in the latest tech stacks, mvvm and dagger-hilt, and enjoy interacting and collaborating with my teammates.

 If you want to contact me, please leave me a message!